98.8 KISS FM Berlin: History

 Especially the "BJ Barry Show", which aired in the drive time from 2008 to 2010, stood out from the rest of the program, because of the creative freedom the host received.
 Contrary to the usual practice to use the drive time show as a promotion vehicle for the morning show, the "BJ Barry Show" mainly consisted of live listener calls, studio guests, and contests.
 Major promotions during the audience survey didn't cause any outrage anymore, shifting the focus from scandalous contests to sweepstakes related to the music being played on the station, like "Track Discoverer".
 Also, while still being the exception, editorial contributions in the morning show increased, showing a drastic change in content.
 Examples are school tours, reports on youth centres in Berlin, or a special show reminding of the fall of the Berlin wall in 1989.
 In the meantime, the licence for Kiss FM was extended until 2016.

 In 2011, Frank Otto bought all shares (49.8%) from minority owner Europe 1 making his company the sole shareholder of Kiss FM.
-Beginning on 1 August 2011, Kiss FM started airing nationwide via the new digital radio standard DAB+.
+From 1 August 2011 to 31 March 2014, Kiss FM started airing nationwide via the new digital radio standard DAB+.